DataDog/documentation/content/en/mobile_testing/mobile_tests/steps.md

 Steps are a series of actions that you can record for a mobile test and edit or build on.
 To define the steps you want your mobile test to execute, either directly record them with the mobile test recording or add them manually.

+## Launch a device

+To start recording and adding steps, select a device to launch a mobile test from the dropdown menu and click **Launch Device**.

+{{< img src="mobile_testing/launch_device.png" alt="Select a device to run a mobile test on" style="width:70%" >}}

+Select **Show only available devices.
+Available devices load faster** to see the most available devices for shorter wait times.
+Click the **Device Connection Notification** button to enable notifications for when your device is ready.

 ## Automatically recorded steps

-Once you click **Start Recording**, the Datadog mobile test recorder automatically launches a mobile application and records steps on your device.
+Once you click **Start Recording**, the Datadog mobile test recorder automatically launches your mobile application on a real device and records steps as you interact with your application.

+To stop recording, click **End Device Session** or **Save & Quit**.

 ## Manually added steps

-You can manually add and arrange steps on the left side of the mobile test recording.
+You can manually add, customize, and arrange steps on the left side of the mobile test recording.

 ### Assertion